How are commercial auto insurance premiums calculated?

 2. Where and how much you drive

 Where your company car is parked during the business day and overnight can also affect your policy premium.
-For example, urban neighborhoods typically have higher rates of accidents, thefts, and vandalism, so if your car regularly resides in these areas, you may pay more for your policy.
-By contrast, if you park in a locked parking lot (which can deter theft), you may qualify for lower premiums.
+For example, if your car is regularly parked in high-crime or accident-prone areas, you may pay more for your policy.
+By contrast, if you park in a locked parking lot that deters theft, you may qualify for lower premiums.

 Or let's say your business operates in a region that often experiences heavy windstorms and traffic.
 These conditions increase the chance of damage to your vehicle and collisions, both of which affect your insurance rates.